en

 1. Be prepared

-As with any interview, preparation is crucial.
+As with any interview, preparation is crucial when applying for a new job.
 Ensure that prior to the interview you have identified examples of specific targets you’ve met or work you’ve done that relates to the job you are interviewing for.
 The personal specification and key skills desired that are highlighted in the job description are key indicators of the type of questions that may be asked during the interview.

-"Employers are looking to see specific examples of work you have done in the past and how you will transfer the skills you gained into the new role," says Martin Fox, Managing Director at Robert Walters.
+"Employers are looking to see specific examples of work you have done in the past and how you will transfer the skills you gained into the new role, as well as what your strengths and weaknesses are," says Martin Fox, Managing Director at Robert Walters.

 "Prepare key examples of when you have excelled in previously in tasks and identify where you have demonstrated the skills the employer is looking for."